Failure Classification

 | Tool failure | A tool or function call returned an error or unexpected result | Medium to High |

-| Infinite loop | The same tool or action was called 5 or more times in sequence | High |
+| Infinite loop | The same prompt hash appeared 3 or more times within a 20-call window | High |

 | Goal drift | Agent deviated from its original task or objective | Medium |